Scientific name : Myrmica rubra

 Subfamily : Myrmicinae

-Colony formation : polygynous (can have multiple queens per nest)
+Colony formation : polygynous (can have several queens per nest)

-From how many workers to a nest : 50+
+From how many workers per nest : 50+

 Recommended nest type : natural setup, wooden nest